 Sometimes vandalism (or in this case, just as likely decay) has a minor positive benefit and it’s only now that I can finally see for sure how those UK coin operated telescopes, that just about seem to still exist even here in Weston-super-Mare, actually work.
 Well, almost, anyway.
 No doubt I could also have looked up the patent which undoubtedly exists for the mechanism!

 There was a rumour that regardless of the ‘operator plate’ on the telescope, a team consisting of precisely one man looks after virtually every standard public outdoor telescope here in the South West; the various companies having merged or having been sold on over the years.
-I don’t know how true that is, and have only once in my entire life (not that I hang around waiting) seen someone doing any kind of maintenance to these telescopes.
+I have only once in my entire life (not that I hang around waiting) seen someone doing any kind of maintenance to these telescopes.
 I can’t ever recall seeing a telescope appearing, where there was no telescope before, in the last 20 or so years though.
 That said, the council obviously did make some effort to remove and then re-install them when we had a 2 year complete re-working of the sea front about ten years back.

 In a nutshell, I wonder if the unit used a battery and timer, as there seems to be an electric switch, which looks automotive sourced, next to the coin unit?
 I am a bit surprised at this, since the mechanical action of turning the coin could easily have wound up a suitable mechanical timer at the same time as opening the flap mechanism.
 The flap has a simple rod to operate it (at this point I think at least a couple of parts have been removed) which is the main device to prevent the non-paying user from seeing anything through the telescope.